Contact Us

 Parabolic reflectors can be parallel to the optical axis of parallel light completely converged to the focus; the spherical aberration is zero.

-Parabolic mirrors are typically made as off-axis parabolic reflectors whose reflective surfaces are equivalent to a portion of the parent parabolic mirror.
+Parabolic mirrors are typically made as off-axis parabolic reflectors whose reflective surfaces are equivalent to a portion of the parent parabolic optical mirrors.
 These sections retain the ability of the parent paraboloid to focus on a collimated parallel beam or collimated wide-point light source.
 Such an off-axis design separates the focus point from the beam path.

 Click here for more information about mirror designs.